diversen/pebble-framework-docs/src-docs/100-Router.md

 You may add middleware to you application.
 Middleware are just `callables` which will be called before hitting the controller method.
 You may specify multiple middleware callables.

 Middleware are called in the order that they are added to your `Router` instance.
-And the middleware callables will receive the same parameters as your controller.
+And the middleware callables will receive the same `$request` parameter as your controller.

-The second parameter of a callable is an `object`, which is passed from middleware to middleware.
-And finally it will be sent to the controller method.
-In the controller method the middleware object is also the second parameter.

-Here is a controller where both `$params` and `$middleware_object` are used:
+Here is a controller where we expect a message to be set on the `$request` object:

 <!-- include: src/HomeController.php -->